shaneholloman/git-sync/README.md

 `git-sync` will likely get you from a dull normal git repo with some changes to an updated dull normal git repo equal to origin.
-It does this by commiting, pulling & pushing as appropriate.
+It does this by committing, pulling & pushing as appropriate.

 Care has been taken that any kind of problem, pre-existing or not, results in clear error messages and non-zero return code, but of